-The Department of Computing Studies is staffed by a dynamic and forward-thinking group of teachers.
-It has undergone substantial change in recent years, making the transition from ICT to Computing at almost every level in order to cater for modern demands.
-In an evolving technological world, there is no doubt that the importance of Computing skills will continue to grow in the years to come.
+The Computer Studies department is staffed by a dynamic and forward-thinking group of teachers.
+It has undergone substantial change in recent years, making the transition from ICT to computing at almost every level in order to cater for modern demands.
+In an evolving technological world, there is no doubt that the importance of computing skills will continue to grow in the years to come.
 Shiplake prepares young people for the future by instilling the fundamental technical skills required to thrive in the modern workplace.

 Resources